 What's Solutions all about?
 Here's a quick outline:

-You meet with clinic owner Ms. Flynn, who has more than 15 years of experience in the weight-loss counseling and clinic management field, for an in-depth personal assessment.
+You meet with clinic owner Ms. Adolphsen, who has more than 24years of experience in the weight-loss counseling and clinic management field, for an in-depth personal assessment.
 The assessment is more than a superficial interview: You talk about goals, habits, dreams and lifestyle.
 It can go more than an hour.

-Ms. Flynn determines your ideal average weekly weight loss, given your exercise and activity levels, excess weight, age and metabolism.
+Ms. Adolphsen determines your ideal average weekly weight loss, given your exercise and activity levels, excess weight, age and metabolism.
 She sets up a schedule for you to reach your goal weight.

 She calculates your estimated length of participation, included in three phases: the Weight-Loss period, a month of Stabilization, and a year of Maintenance.